felipemontefuscolo/datasciencecoursera/README.md

 # datasciencecoursera
-This is part of an assignment taken from Coursera
+This is part of the assignment taken on Coursera website